yeasy/learning_pickleball/19_faq_en.md

 Top paddle brands in market include Franklin, Joola, Onix, Engage and Selkirk.

+## [Q7.5] How much does paddle surface roughness affect spin?

+**Answer**: Paddle surface roughness directly impacts spin generation capability and has become a critical factor in paddle selection since 2025.

+* **Smooth Surface**: Suitable for beginners, less affected by opponent's spin, but limited ability to generate spin;
+* **Medium Roughness Surface**: Such as standard carbon fiber surface, balances spin capability and control, suitable for most intermediate players;
+* **High Roughness Surface**: Such as Raw Carbon or textured surfaces, can significantly increase spin.
+Professional players can generate over 30 revolutions per second.
+However, requires stronger technique to control and is more susceptible to opponent's spin.

+Since 2025, more and more professional players have switched to high roughness surface paddles to gain stronger spin advantage.
+Note that some "ultra-spin" paddles may not comply with tournament regulations.
+Always confirm USA Pickleball certification before purchase.

 ## [Q8] How to deal with the ball between two players in doubles?

 **Answer**: In doubless, there are often situations where two players rush to hit the ball in the middle position together, or let the other side deal with it, resulting in loss of points.